TeamNewPipe/NewPipe/doc/newpipe-material-roadmap.md

   unset preferences only.
 Existing saved Top or Bottom values keep using the same `main_tabs_position` preference key and are not migrated or overwritten.
 - Bottom navigation items are generated from the selected main tabs at runtime, preserving tab order, titles, and icons.
+The BottomNavigationView uses a Material 3 active indicator/pill, selected-only labels to reduce long-label truncation, and modest item padding/min-height values to keep the bar lighter without changing tab identity.
 QA must cover 4-tab and 5-tab bottom navigation, more-than-5-tab fallback scrolling, ViewPager sync, rotation, and Light/Dark/Black plus dynamic/manual color combinations.